vctrmn/vctrmn/README.md

 - 🌱 **Learnings**: Zig, Bazel, Pytorch
 - 📫 **Reach me**: victormoin.vm@gmail.com or https://www.linkedin.com/in/victor-moin/

-Solution Architect & AI Engineer with 7 years of experience in consulting firms, now seeking to join a startup as a hands-on Solution/Software Engineer.
-I specialize in shipping AI products at scale: from building microservices and orchestrators to deploying ML and LLM models on cloud platforms with CI/CD best practices.
+Solution Architect and AI Engineer with 7 years of experience building scalable AI systems and leading technical teams.
+Expertise in ML/AI implementation, cloud-native architectures, and DevOps practices.
+Proven track record of delivering impact projects that generate measurable business value.
 Passionate about AI inference and optimization, with open-source contributions.
+Now seeking to join a startup as a hands-on Solution/Software Engineer.
 <!---
 vctrmn/vctrmn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.